pontalti/pizza-app/README.md

 # PizzaApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.4.

 ## Development server

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/` , `http://localhost:4200/form` or `http://localhost:4200/tab`.
+Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

 ## Build

-Run -> npm install --save-dev @angular-devkit/build-angular

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.